Diffusion occurs when molecules move:

 Answer

-Test tube A contains plant, therefore, the water level in test tube A falls because the water is absorbed by the plant through the roots dipped in the water.
-Since the test tube contains oil, no water loss occurred due to evaporation because oil prevents water molecules from evaporating.
-In test-tube B the water level remains the same because there is no plant present as well as oil refrains the water to evaporate.
+Test tube A contains a plant, therefore, the water level in test tube A falls because the water is absorbed by the plant through the roots dipped in the water.
+Since the test tube contains oil, no water loss occurred due to evaporation because oil prevents water from evaporating.
+In test tube B, the water level remains the same because there is no plant present and the oil prevents the water from evaporating.

-Given alongside is an experimental set up.
+Given below is an experimental set up.
 Study the figure and answer the following questions:

 (a) What is the main objective of the experiment?